Tamsyn Challenger

-Tamsyn Challenger is a British artist, curator and lecturer.
+Tamsyn Challenger is a multi-disciplinary artist.

-Her work focuses on wide-ranging socio- and gender-political ideas including precursor work on selfie culture, and questioning the ‘free’ environment online along with a continued scrutiny of social media, truth and identity.
+Her visual work has focused on wide-ranging socio- and gender-political ideas including precursor work on selfie culture, and questioning the ‘free’ environment online, as well as scrutiny of social media, truth and identity.

+In autumn 2024 her first poems, ‘White Cube’and ‘Hearing a pigeon crunch on a rail’ were published by Anthropocene Poetry Journal curated by the poet, HLR.
+Her poetry has since appeared in a number of magazines and journals along with filmpoem work published by Ink, Sweat and Tears.

-She is known for her gender-political work 400 Women, which took five years to create and comprises portraits by nearly 200 artists, including Maggi Hambling, Paula Rego, Zoe Laughlin and Celia Paul.
+She’s known for her gender-political work 400 Women, which took five years to create and comprises portraits by nearly 200 artists, including Maggi Hambling, Paula Rego, Zoe Laughlin and Celia Paul.

 Challenger studied at Winchester School of Art and at the University for the Creative Arts (formerly Kent Institute of Art and Design) where she has subsequently been a visiting lecturer.
 Her sister is the author Melanie Challenger.

 Exhibited across the UK and internationally, Challenger has been an invited speaker at the Women Of The World Festival, UAL, RHUL, Glasgow, Oxford and Cambridge Universities.
 She has made a documentary for the BBC, My Male Muse, with poet Clare Pollard being chosen for Radio 4's "Pick of the Year".
 In 2017, she was invited to deliver the David Vilaseca Memorial Lecture at Royal Holloway University.
 After this lecture she was appointed a member of the Advisory Committee for the Centre of Visual Cultures at Royal Holloway.